 Vila Baleira | Car rental Madeira

-Even though I never felt unsafe throughout my road trip on Madeira, I wouldn’t advise anyone to travel without having their necessary insurance sorted out.
+Even though I never felt unsafe throughout my Madeira road trip, I wouldn’t advise anyone to travel without having their necessary insurance sorted out.

 Of course, full insurance comes at a price, but with Madeira’s fluctuating driving conditions, an accident may happen far more likely too.
 So I would say; it’s better to be safe than sorry!